1984

 popular with their readership."

-As they made their way through the swing doors, David made a theatrical fall on
+As they made their way through the swing doors, Dave made a theatrical fall on

 the hotel courtyard.
 "Help!
 I need a cup of coffee," he wailed as the rest of the